DKA

 200

-what is increased thirst, dry, poor skin turgor, increased hunger, and increased urination, +key tones in UA decrease LOC leading up to Coma
+thirst, dry, poor skin turgor, increased hunger, and increased urination, +key tones in UA decrease LOC leading up to Coma

 200

-What are the symptoms os neuropathy issues?
+What do you teach about Neuro care and what are the symptoms of neuropathy issues?

 200